lTheon/iTheon-PDA-Taskboard/README.md

 I've performed a lot of tests (mainly in Rostok and DV), but I can never be sure whether I didn't miss some edge cases, so I'm releasing it for public testing for the players now.

 How to use it? <br>
-On Contacts tab there's a Refresh tasks button - click it once and wait for the tasks to be processed (time depends on the population density in radius, but is pretty fast).
-Don't spam it for now, as you'll break the scripts (will add a refire delay). <br>
+On Contacts tab there's a Refresh tasks button - click it once and wait for the tasks to be processed (time depends on the population density in radius, but is pretty fast). <br>
 You'll get a list of tasks split into categories.
 Next to the task description you will see two buttons - these require double click for some reason (I'll work on changing that).
 Accept task - self-explanatory - accepting a task automatically refreshes the board, as some tasks automatically remove others from the available list (vanilla Anomaly stuff).
 Next task - tells PDA to prepare info about the next task in category.

 To dos: <br>